-- 1. Click Tools > Central Responses, and then click Response Objects. - 2.
+- 1. Choose the appropriate method to edit an email address for the response object: - For IBM Security Virtual Server Protection for VMware agents only, select Default Repository > Shared Objects and then click Response Objects. - For all other agents, select Tools > Central Responses, and then click Response Objects. - 2.
 Select the Email tab. - 3.
 Select the email response, and then click Edit. - 4.
 Change the email address as necessary, and then click OK. - 5.
 Click Apply.